DevExpress/aspnet-office-solutions/SqlOfficeStateProvider/README.md

 # Sql Office State Provider

-Allows ASPxSpreadsheet/ASPxRichEdit to persist the document state in the MS SQL database.

-## Overview

 This project implements a document state provider that uses a Microsoft SQL Server database as a storage to keep states of documents opened by the DevExpress ASP.NET Spreadsheet and Rich Text Editor controls.

 By using a document state provider, you can build high scalable web applications that provide support for Web Gardens, Web Farms, and clouds.